CephalonCosmic/jcord/README.md

 - [x] Add Sharding Support ( Still needs more testing )
 - [x] Add shard latency support
 - [ ] Finish all methods
-- [x] Simple bot creator, **not complete but usable**
+- [x] Simple bot creator
+- [ ] Voice **soon**

 ## Problems
-- Caching Problems ( Sometimes )
+- ~~Caching Problems ( Sometimes )~~ We're testing the library if we still have the probem
 - Slow login ( Due to the delay )

 ## Notes
 - About the Command Creator feature, we're using cache to create commands, but for the guild prefix, you need the package `depo` installed.
 If you guys have a much better suggestion for the "database", please open an issue.
-We need one that is easy to install, create. **YOU NEED TO INSTALL THE MASTER VERSION OF DEPO AND NOT THE STABLE ONE, TO INSTALL THE MASTER VERSION, TYPE `npm install boltxyz/depo`**
+We need one that is easy to install, create.

 - Sharding is implemented, but might still have issues.
 We also give a 6.5 Second Delay for shard, meaning Once shard 0 is sent, we will do a timeout of 6.5 seconds before sending a new shard.
 If the shard fails the connect, it will try to login once more with a delay of 2.5 seconds.